aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 Amsterdam &lt;=&gt; Singapore is probably ~100 ms, so let's hope Fastly has a very high cache hit rate at the edge for OCSP responses.

-Now, what will happen in Firefox after re-opening the browser _without_ emptying the cache?
+Now, what will happen in Firefox after re-opening the browser _without_ emptying the cache and then loading the same page?

 <a href="https://webpagetest.org/result/191209_7J_1668a3bd5c0cb854968a58772b2d263c/1/details/cached/#waterfall_view_step1" class="no-styling">
 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/dv-cert-no-ocsp-staple-firefox-repeatview-waterfall-small.png" width="530" height="199" alt="DV Certificate Without OCSP Staple - Firefox - Repeat View - Waterfall Chart">